code-wizard91/Docker-MotorTrade/README.md

 ![Deployment Pipeline](/images/pipeline.jpg)

-The Deployment pipeline for this Flask application was done using Git/Github for source control and automating that process using webhooks, the process would then go into automatically triggering testing using Pytest on a VM running Jenkins, Then Jenkins will be triggered into the build/deployment process if the testing was successful, Jenkins will then build and Deploy the app on a seperate VM (APP VM) on Azure.
+The Deployment pipeline for this Flask application was done using Git/Github for source control and automating that process using webhooks, the process would then go into automatically triggering the testing phase which I did using Pytest on a VM running Jenkins, after the tests Jenkins will be triggered into the build/deployment process if the testing was successful, Jenkins will then build and Deploy the app on a seperate VM (APP VM) on Azure.
 Also a seperate instance of Azures MySql will be used and connected to this VM for data storage.
+(Click image for higher quality image)

 <a name="techused"></a>